 - May recommend consideration of more specialist assessments for more complex medical conditions.

-- If work duties are affected, OH Assist provide to advice management on whether any impairment is likely to be short term, long term or permanent.
+- If work duties are affected, Optima Health provide to advice management on whether any impairment is likely to be short term, long term or permanent.

 - Detail any specific rehabilitation plan, if appropriate, with clear timescales.